Sealants vs. Fillings: What’s the Difference?

 Although the general purpose of the two procedures is similar (to fill crevices in your teeth), the main difference between the two is that one procedure is preventative, and the other is restorative.
 Sealant is used to cover the surface of a tooth to prevent future cavities.
 Fillers, on the other hand, are used to repair cavity holes already created in the surface of a tooth.

-Other differentiating factors are the longevity of the treatments, amount of modification to the tooth, and cost.
+Other differentiating factors are the longevity of the treatments, the amount of modification to the tooth, and the cost.
 The average life expectancy of a filling can be as long as ten years, while a sealant can last as little as two years.

 Should I Choose Dental Sealants or Dental Fillings for My Child?